 To unwrap the Christmas magic of New York City, start with these festive things to do that will get you in the holiday mood in no time.

 Attend the Tree Lighting Ceremony at Rockefeller Center

 Home to spectacular ornaments, an iconic ice skating rink, and the city’s most famous Christmas tree, it’s no wonder December is a magical time to visit the Rockefeller Center.

 A tradition that dates back over 75 years ago, the Tree Lighting Ceremony here is a highlight of the holiday season in New York.
-In 2020, the event will take place on Wednesday, December 2nd will feature the Radio City Rockettes, as well as dozens of live performances by top singers and bands.
-Unfortunately, there will be no public access to the plaza for the lighting ceremony this year, so the only way to enjoy it will be from the comfort of your home.
+In addition to the lighting ceremony, the event usually features the iconic Radio City Rockettes, as well as dozens of live performances by top singers and bands.
+The Rink will open for the season on November 6, 2021.

 Ice Skate in Central Park